 What Is Neuropathy?

-Neuropathy is a general medical term that refers to nerve damage, which can have a wide-reaching impact on your health and wellbeing.
+Neuropathy is a general medical term that refers to nerve damage, which can have a wide-reaching impact on your health and well-being.

-Your brain receives and interprets signals from billions of nerves that branch out through the entire body.
+Your brain receives and interprets signals from billions of nerves that branch throughout the entire body.
 These nerves pick up on external stimuli – touch, sight, smell, taste, and hearing – and send an electrical impulse to the brain.
 Almost immediately, your brain interprets this stimulus and without even thinking about it, you experience your surroundings.
-Nerve damage, or neuropathy, impacts your brain’s ability to correctly interpret these sensory signals.
+Nerve damage, or neuropathy, impacts your brain’s ability to correctly interpret sensory signals.

-• Sensory nerves that detect temperature, pain, vibration, or touches to your skin.
+- Sensory nerves that detect temperature, pain, vibration, or touches to your skin.

-• Motor nerves that control your muscle movement
+- Motor nerves that control your muscle movement

-• Autonomic nerves that control your unconscious bodily functions like blood pressure, heart rate, digestion, bladder function, and more.
+- Autonomic nerves that control your unconscious bodily functions like blood pressure, heart rate, digestion, bladder function, and more.

 Types Of Neuropathy